cdaymand/pasha/README.md

 When running, the script will show in stderr a summary of the progress.

-### Special python functions or classes

-* The IPNetwork class is imported from the netaddr package as it can be used as an Iterator for IP Addresses.
-* The bash(command) special function allow to get the stdout of a bash command
-* The load_json(filename) do json.load() on the file descriptor of the filename

 ### Examples
 ```
 ./async_bash.py sleep "range(1, 10)"